Maine Group Health Insurance and Employee Benefits Solutions

 • Specified prescription coverage, including AIDS and HIV drugs

-Maine Small Business Health Insurance Plans
+Maine Small Business Healthcare Insurance Plans

-Small employers can also opt for funding an ICHRA (individual coverage health reimbursement account) for workers instead of offering a specific health plan.
+Small employers can also opt for funding an ICHRA (individual coverage health reimbursement account) for workers instead of offering a specific health package.
 The updated rules for small businesses also enable companies to provide both an eligible program and a limited HRA to help with employee premiums, copayments, deductibles, and other medical costs.

 • Legal insurance coverage